OliverMineau/OpenTrackEditor/README.md

 OpenTrackEditor started as a student project and has grown into an open-source Android tool thanks to all of your feedback.

 This tool will help you manage your GPS files with an intuitive UI.
-Think of it as **LibreOffice for GPX and KML file.**
+Think of it as **LibreOffice for GPX and KML files.**

 Create your own tracks from scratch or load any .gpx or .kml file of any size into the app to begin the process.
 Tracks with millions of waypoints can be loaded and edited.